EnergyModelsX/EnergyModelsCO2.jl/docs/src/nodes/storage.md

 This storage behavior is called [`EnergyModelsCO2.AccumulatingStrategic`](@ref).

 !!! info "`StorageBehaviour` for `CO2Storage` nodes"
-    [`CO2Storage`](@ref) nodes utilize an inner constructor for specifying the storage behavior.
+    [`CO2Storage`](@ref) nodes utilize an outer constructor for specifying the storage behavior.
-    This means that they can only be created with [`EnergyModelsCO2.AccumulatingStrategic`](@ref).
+    This means that they can be automatically created with [`EnergyModelsCO2.AccumulatingStrategic`](@ref).
     If you plan to include a temporary CO₂ storage node, *e.g.* for storing captured CO₂ for subsequent utilization, it is best to utilize the [`RefStorage`](@extref EnergyModelsBase.RefStorage) node.

+    The application of [`EnergyModelsRecedingHorizon`](https://github.com/EnergyModelsX/EnergyModelsRecedingHorizon.jl) requires you however to specify [`RecedingAccumulating`](https://github.com/EnergyModelsX/EnergyModelsRecedingHorizon.jl/blob/bc8832727c5df81f0f678618058bf524dc5d6987/src/structures/data.jl#L7).

 ### [Standard fields](@id nodes-co2_storage-fields-stand)